valaks-tech/Docker_Mastery_Notes/README.md

 - Make sure to create Elastic IP/ Static IP to the virtual machine so that Pubmic IP will not change when machine gets rebooted.

 $ jupyter lab --port $PORT --no-browser ==> can be used as well

+*#2.
+IAM*

+Users: Mapped to physical users and have password to log into AWS Console
+Policies: Documents which outlines the user permissions/groups in JSON format Roles : for EC2 instances or for AWS Services
+Security : MFA + Password policy
+Audit: IAM credential reports and IAM Access Advisor